Pejepscot: Colonization

 By 1715, in the Brunswick portion of Pejepscot, there were only thirty to forty residents.
 The region of Pejepscot kept that name and location until the Massachusetts General Court constituted the three towns.

 Archaeological sites

 Pejepscot Site

 The Pejepscot Site is a prehistoric archaeological site on the banks of the Androscoggin River in Topsham, Maine.
 The site is a small Native American habitation site dating to the Late woodland or early classic stage.
 It was discovered in the 1980s during planning for a water power project on the river above Brunswick Falls.

 Merrymeeting Bay Pioneers Project

-In 2020 the Merrymeeting Bay Pioneers Project found a 17th century dwelling in a field at the Hunter Farm on Foreside Road in Topsham.
-The home, found in a field, was built with wood, clay and stone.
+In 2020 the Merrymeeting Bay Pioneers Project found a 17th-century dwelling in a field at the Hunter Farm on Foreside Road in Topsham.
+The home, found in a field, was built with wood, clay, and stone.
 Stones were placed below the timbers to keep them from rotting.

+Fort Andross

+In 2018, an archaeological excavation found pottery from the 1800s in the parking lot of Fort Andross.
+Representatives from Maine Preservation also discovered a 3-foot wall dating to the same era.